PseudoBob-Delightus/fanfic/stories/exploding-story/chapter-016_chapter-9.md

 I hear a sniffle, and a tear drops onto my withers.
 She's crying, too.

-As I hold her, I whisper, "I've wanted to do this for so long…"
+As I hold her, I whisper, "I've wanted to tell you for so long…"

 "Me too," Rarity whispers back.